 Zirconia dental implants are a popular option for replacing missing teeth.
 However, if you wait too long before getting dental treatment, your weakened jawbone will be unable to support implants successfully.
-At Miles Of Smiles Implant Dentistry, we will restore the integrity of your jawbone, allowing you to receive dental implants with a bone graft.
+At Miles Of Smiles Implant Dentistry, our dental implant surgeon, Dr. Sammy Noumbissi, has a sole focus on dental implant surgery and restoring the integrity of your jawbone to allow patients to receive dental implants with a bone graft.

 WHAT IS BONE GRAFTING?

 Bone grafting is a procedure used to maintain or enhance bone volume in an area of the jaw to facilitate dental implant placement or support the health of existing teeth.
 The dentist frequently uses this technique to promote bone growth when extracting a tooth.
-In addition, Dr. Sammy uses bone grafting to regenerate bone where the bone has deteriorated over time.
+In addition, our implant surgeon, Dr. Noumbissi uses bone grafting to regenerate bone where the bone has deteriorated over time.

 TYPES OF BONE GRAFTS

 Every patient’s needs are unique.
-There are several different varieties of bone grafts, and Dr. Sammy Noumbissi will determine the best one to provide you with optimal results:
+There are several different varieties of bone grafts, and our implant surgeon, Dr. Sammy Noumbissi, will determine the best one to provide you with optimal results:

 - Autogenous graft – An autogenous graft uses your bone material.
 Since it is your bone material, the bone is living.
 As such, the graft material can promote new bone growth.
 In addition, because it is your bone, there is no risk of infection or rejection.